Sourdough Brandon Logo

 This is especially helpful if the batter seems runny or too warm.
 Refrigerating will make scooping easier and will help the whoopie pies not flatten as much during baking.

-Baking a cooled batter is a similar technique to making flaky and tall pastries such as biscuits, scones, pie crust, or shortcakes.
+Baking a cooled batter is a similar technique to making flaky and tall pastries such as sourdough biscuits, scones, sourdough pie crust, or shortcakes.
 The cooled batter will hold its shape better.

 5. Bake